 Michelada is a unique and refreshing beer cocktail for summer.
 It’s a beer version of Bloody Mary made with tomato juice, beer, and spices.
-Learn how to serve Michelada with 4 different fun garnishes this Father’s Day!
-Jump to Recipe
+Learn how to serve Michelada with 4 different fun garnishes this summer.

 Here I’ll show you how to serve Michelada with 4 fun different garnishes.
 Surprise your loved ones this Father’s Day with one (or more) of these refreshing drinks.
 It’s a drink and appetizer in one!

 Shrimp Cocktail Michelada